cthomas88/python-for-beginners/010-Arithmetic.md

 Whether it is working out the circumference of a square, or general addition or subtraction, Python can be used to provide answers and solutions to your problems.

+Many programs, no matter which language you are using, require the need to solve mathematical solutions, and because Python is extremely useful in Data Analysis it is very often a requirement to implement problem solving within Python scripts.